apusok/FD-PDE/README.md

 ### Visualization

-First, make sure the `PYTHONPATH` is updated as above.
+First, make sure the `PYTHONPATH` is updated as indicated above.
 Then, install some cool [Scientific Colormaps](https://www.fabiocrameri.ch/colourmaps/) from Fabio Crameri with:
 `pip install cmcrameri`

 Example visualization for either the half-ridge/full-ridge test.
 In `mbuoy3/python` run: